 The quality of kidneys retrieved from deceased donors can vary significantly.
 Donor age may be anywhere from neonate to 75 years or above.
-In 2017, the mean age of deceased donors was 46.4 years in Australia and 48.7 years in New Zealand.
-Donors aged over 65 years accounted for 17% and 16% of all deceased donors in Australia and New Zealand respectively.
-Kidney function can also vary depending on the existence of any underlying disease processes in the donor (e.g. hypertension, diabetes or vascular disease).
+In 2019, the mean age of deceased donors was 48.7 years in Australia and 47.4 years in New Zealand.33 Donors aged over 65 years accounted for 17.5% and 17.6% of all deceased donors in Australia and New Zealand respectively.33 Kidney function can also vary depending on the existence of any underlying disease processes in the donor (e.g. hypertension, diabetes or vascular disease).
 Studies support the utility of transplanting kidneys from donors who are older or have diabetes, hypertension or vascular disease, as this increases the total number of kidneys available and gives more people the opportunity to be transplanted.
-However, long-term recipient outcomes with these kidneys are poorer.
+However, long-term recipient outcomes with these kidneys are poorer.^{28,29}

-In the United States, the concept of a "Kidney Donor Risk Index" (or KDRI) has been developed in order to rank the quality of each donor kidney.
-4 Kidneys with a low KDRI are expected to have longer post-transplant survival than those at the other end of the spectrum.
-Factors included in the calculation of this index include donor age, donor kidney function, presence of diabetes or hypertension, cause of death, and donation pathway (brain death or circulatory death).
+The concept of a "Kidney Donor Risk Index" (or KDRI) has been developed in order to rank the quality of each donor kidney.
+The KDRI is converted to a Kidney Donor Profile Index (KDPI) by remapping onto a percentage scale.
+Kidneys with a low KDPI are expected to have longer post-transplant survival than those at the other end of the spectrum.
+Factors included in the calculation of this index are donor age, donor kidney function, presence of diabetes or hypertension, cause of death, and donation pathway (brain death or circulatory death).